railsuser2014/openobject-doc-book-en/3/3_7/accounting_entries.rst

    *Form for Automatic Reconciliation*

-To start the reconciliation tool, click :menuselection:`Invoicing --> Periodical Processing --> Reconciliation --> Automatic Reconciliation`.
+To start the reconciliation tool, click :menuselection:`Accounting --> Periodical Processing --> Reconciliation --> Automatic Reconciliation`.

 A form opens, asking you for the following information:

-* :guilabel:Add `Accounts to Reconcile` : you can select one, several or all reconcilable accounts,
+* :guilabel:`Add Accounts to Reconcile` : you can select one, several or all reconcilable accounts,

 * the Reconciliation :guilabel:`Power`  (from \ ``2``\   to \ ``4``\  ),